 What are the seasons for Poway Youth Lacrosse 5th-8th grade program?

-Poway Youth Lacrosse runs a spring and fall season.
+Poway Youth Lacrosse runs a spring season and may run clinics during summer and fall.

 The main season is the spring season which runs from February through May.